A free divorce consultation is a common method for connecting with a divorce lawyer when you want to opt for a cheap divorce.

 - Similar to the last choice, a law office may treat a free consultation as an opportunity to ‘sell’ you their services.
 Instead of listening to your problems and providing guidance, they want to be hired before they can provide answers or strategies tailored to your specific situation.

 - You may not necessarily meet with the lawyer who will be working with you should you decide to pay for legal services.
-Instead, your free consultation could be with a paralegal, admin, or other staff member.
+Instead, your free consultation could be with a paralegal, admin, or other staff members.
 If you have specific legal questions, they may not be able to provide you with the advice you need to settle your mind.

-- You could feel obligated to go with a divorce lawyer just because they provide a free consultation, as if you owe them a favor.
+- You could feel obligated to go with a divorce lawyer just because they provide free consultation as if you owe them a favor.
 Remember, you don’t need to feel as if you do if you would rather do more research and find another divorce lawyer.
 Especially if you don’t like the ways your consultation went.

 The Secret to Making a Free Divorce Consultation Worth It